canvas-medical/documentation/collections/_api/detectedissue.md

                         required_in: create, update
                       - name: code
                         type: enum
-                        description: Describes the action that was taken or the observation that was made that reduces/eliminates the risk associated with the identified issue.
+                        description_for_all_endpoints: Describes the action that was taken or the observation that was made that reduces/eliminates the risk associated with the identified issue.
+                        create_and_update_description: >-
+                          If only one mitigation is supplied, the `action` must be either `valid` or `invalid`. <br><br>
+                          If there are more than one mitigation, the one with the earliest date must be `valid`.
+                          The rest of the mitigations that are not the last date will need to have an action of `deferred`.
+                          While the final mitigation can have a status of `deferred`, `accepted`, `refuted` or `corrected`.
                         enum_options:
                           - value: valid
                           - value: invalid